nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 - it MUST specify `RetractedVerifiablePresentation` as type, in addition to the `VerifiablePresentation`.
 - it MUST contain a `retract_jti` JWT claim, containing the `jti` of the presentation to retract.
+- it MUST contain a `retract_hash` JWT claim, containing the sha256 of the presentation to retract.
 - it MUST NOT contain any credentials.

 If a server receives a retraction that references an unknown presentation it MUST respond with a 400 Bad Request response.
 The response MUST be a JSON error response describing the error.

-Clients processing a retraction entry MUST remove the presentation indicated by `retract_jti`.
+Clients processing a retraction entry MUST remove the presentation indicated by `retract_jti` if the `retract_hash` matches the hash of the presentation to retract.
+The expiration of the retraction presentation MUST be equal to the expiration of the presentation to retract.

 ### 3.5 Error responses